 Over the years, India has emerged as a regional centre for liver transplants (LT) in Southeast Asia.
-As per a research paper published in April 2016, it is estimated that 35% of LDLTs are performed on patients from Burma, Nepal, Pakistan, Maldives, Sri Lanka, Africa and the Middle East.
-The liver transplant success rate in India is 90%-95%, at par with some of the best centres in the world.
+As per a research paper published in April 2016, it is estimated that 35% of living donor liver transplants are performed on patients from Burma, Nepal, Pakistan, Maldives, Sri Lanka, Africa and the Middle East.
+The liver transplant success rate in India is 90%-95%, at par with some of the best centres in the World.

 Given the success rate of liver transplants and the availability of best liver transplant surgeons in India, many hospitals offer liver transplant procedures.
 Besides, the procedure is available at a fraction of the cost charged in the US, UK and other European countries.
-Typically, a liver transplant procedure for either a national resident or a medical tourist takes place as follows:
+Typically, a liver transplant procedure for foreign national takes place as follows:

-- The candidate identifies a donor, preferably a relative or a spouse and sometimes even a friend.
+- The candidate identifies a donor, preferably a first or second degree relative.
 The hospital does not arrange for a donor.
 Also, no candidate should undertake the commercial purchase of an organ.
 She/he should not make/receive payment for the purchase/sale of the organ.
 For a liver transplant to take place, the donor’s blood group should be compatible with that of the candidate, she/he should be in overall good health and physical condition and be over 18 years and up to 55 years of age.

-- On the day of surgery, additional blood tests, an ECG and an X-ray of the chest are taken.
-In case of an LDLT, both the donor and candidate will be in the operation theatre.
-If it is a cadaveric donation, the surgery begins when the liver reaches the hospital.
+- In case of an LDLT, both the donor and candidate will be in the operation theatre.

 - After an average stay of two-three weeks in the hospital, the patient is allowed to go home.
 She/he will be handed a discharge manual, a manual of instructions to be followed at home.